Studying an LLM (Master of Laws) in Portugal

 Católica Global School of Law and the University of Minho’s School of Law are the two leading universities in Portugal offering LLM degrees.

-Católica Global School of Law offers three different programs.
-The quality of its programs has been consistently recognized by the Financial Times, which has selected Católica Global School of Law as one of the most innovative law schools in the world, with its LLM programs being included for the fourth consecutive year in this prestigious selection.
+Católica Global School of Law offers four different programs.
+The quality of the programs was recognised by the Financial Times, which selected Católica Global School of Law as one of the most innovative law schools in the world for seven consecutive years.

 Católica Global School of Law was established in 2009 and is known for its focus on promoting international legal education.
 The law school has been successful in attracting scholars and graduate students from various legal disciplines, having a 60% rate of foreign students.
-Since its inception, it has launched three programs – an LLM in a European and Global Context, an advanced LLM in International Business Law and a Global PhD in Law.
+Since its inception, it has launched four programs – an LLM in a European and Global Context, an advanced LLM in International Business Law, an LL.M. in a Digital Economy and a Global PhD in Law.
+Católica LLM students have the opportunity to extend their studies earning a second LLM degree in one of their prestigious partner Universities.

 The LLM specialism in European and Transglobal Business Law offered by University of Minho’s School of Law reflects the modern business context and to give professionals a grasp of the theory and practice of the implications of the global marketplace.
 This program aims to enable students to better develop and implement legal strategies in major organisations and offers a blend of core legal subjects ranging from European Union business law to the legal aspects of investment in emerging economies with which Portugal has historic and cultural ties, giving the program a transglobal dimension.
 In addition to the core curriculum, students will have the opportunity to choose from a wide variety of specialised seminars, allowing them to tailor their studies to their interests.

-Expected tuition fees and living costs in Portugal
+Expected tuition fees & living costs in Portugal

 While both public and private institutions in Portugal do charge tuition fees, the cost of study is still relatively low in comparison to other European countries.
 For example, the fees for Católica Global School of Law’s LLM in European and Transglobal Business Law is about €8,500 for its full-time program, however applicants are advised to check the website for updated fee details for each year.
 The law school also offers a refund of a percentage of the tuition fee to the student scoring the highest GPA upon completion of the Program and has different scholarships available.